ra808/Influence-of-neuronal-morphology-on-extracellular-potentials-on-MEAs/README.md

      bioRxiv, 2020, doi: 10.1101/2020.06.07.139014.
      Subitted to IEEE TBME

-A boundary-value-problem is simulated in COMSOL for a two-dimensional bicrystal with a circular grain embedded inside a square domain.
-This is a simulation of the shrinking grian boundary without grain rotation.
-See the above reference for additional details regarding the model.
-For comparison purposes, we also simulate an equivalent KWC model.
+This directory contains three threedimensional neuron models to simulate extracellular recording of electric neuronal signals.
+The models use Hodgkin-Huxley model descriptions for action potential generation and propagation.
+The distribution of electric potential in intra- and extracellular space is modeled using an electro-quasistatic approximation of Maxwell's equation.
+An planar extracellular microelectrode embedded in an insulating surface is described using an equivalent circuit connected to the threedimensional domain. circular grain embedded inside a square domain.

 The directory consists of the files
      README

-     expressions.m
-         levCiv.m
-     pcp_circular.mph
-         poldecomp.m
-         latticeRotation.m
+     model I_template.mph
+     model II_template.mph
+     model III_template.mph

+     geometry model I.stl
+     geometry model II.stl
+     geometry model III.stl

+     Parameters_model I.m
+     Parameters_model II.m
+     Parameters_model III.m

+     expressions_model I.m
+     expressions_model II.m
+     expressions_model III.m

-Following are steps to be followed to run the poly_cp.mph:
+Following are steps to be followed to run one of the model x.mph:

+1) Open any of the 'model x.mph' COMSOL file.
+The .mph file, in its current form, has the parameters, variables and pdes already inputted.
+Using the 'solve' command in the study tab of COMSOL.
+   Geometry, physics expressions or parameters can be altered in the respective directories.

+2) Instead, if you intend to make any changes to the model by altering the expressions.m file, then the new parameters.txt, variables.txt and the pde.txt files are to be included as follows

-1) Run 'expressions.m' (depends on 'levCiv.m'), a matlab file used to generate the following three .txt files: 1) parameters.txt, 2) variables.txt and 3) pde.txt.
+   Run 'expressions.m', a matlab file used to generate the following three .txt files: 1) parameters.txt, 2) variables.txt and 3) pde.txt.
 These
-   files are used as input for material parameters, variable definitions and weak form pdes in COMSOL v5.2 file 'pcp_circular.mph'.
+   files are used as input for material parameters, variable definitions and weak form pdes in COMSOL v5.x file 'model x.mph'. :

-2) Open the 'pcp_circular.mph' COMSOL file.
-The 'pcp_circular.mph' file, in its current form, has the parameters, variables and pdes already inputted.
-So, step 2 above may be skipped.
-Instead, if you intend to make any changes to the model by altering the expressions.m file, then the new parameters.txt, variables.txt and the pde.txt files are to be included as follows:

-   The files parameters.txt and variables.txt are uploaded in the tabs (of COMSOL v5.2)
+   The files parameters.txt and variables.txt are uploaded in the tabs (of COMSOL v5.x)

        Global Definitions -> parameters,
        Component 1 -> Definition -> variables,

    respectively.
-The weak-form pdes in the file 'pde.txt' are pasted into the four PHYSICS tabs:
+The weak-form pdes in the file 'pde.txt' are pasted into the respective PHYSICS tabs.

-       Slips           -> Weak Form PDE1
-       Force Balance   -> Weak Form PDE1
-       Flow Rule       -> Weak Form PDE1
-       Phi             -> Weak Form PDE1
-       kwc             -> Weak Form PDE1

-   The first four listed above correspond to the polcyrstal plasticity model, which are solved in the 'ge_study' STUDY .
-The last physics tab is solved in the 'kwc_study' STUDY which corresponds to the KWC model.
-The files 'poldecomp.m' and 'latticeRotation.m' are matlab functions used by COMSOL to plot lattice rotation using polar decomposition.

 3) Run 'pcp_circular.mph'